Tom-Nagy/what-you-need/TESTING.md

 * Stacking and display of the products is responsive.
 * The total number of products is displayed and adjust accordingly.
-  * A message informs the user that more detailed search is available through the search menu.
+* More detailed search is available through the search menu.
 * The sorting button is displayed and toggles when clicked.
   * Sorting options are functional and display the correct and appropriate content.
     * Price low to hight :heavy_check_mark: